vsummet/IntroductionToComputerSystems/Labs/2-Server.md

 prompt$ john --wordlist=/usr/share/dict/american-english-large shadow_test
 ```

 It will take a minute, but `john` will eventually work its way through the list to find `raspberry` and crack the password.
-Press the spacebar for updates as it cracks.
+Press the spacebar for updates as it cracks; you will see it move alphabetically through the dictionary.

 How about one more?